 Enhancing Social Interaction and Emotional Well-being

 AR and VR can also significantly impact social interaction and emotional well-being.
 Following the popularity of games like Pokémon GO, games incorporating AR offer leisure experiences that can be adapted for seniors.
-Moreover, VR enables older adults, especially those with mobility limitations, to engage in virtual social activities.
+Moreover, senior VR entertainment enables older adults, especially those with mobility limitations, to engage in virtual social activities.
 These activities range from playing games together to virtually visiting museums, providing valuable social interactions, and helping to overcome the limitations imposed by physical distance or mobility issues.

 Emerging Research and Future Developments